Typical Culinary of NTT

 Meaning of bose is to soften, so that bose corn is a corn dish that has a soft texture.

-Well, this soft corn is cooked white corn which is a mixture of coconut milk and red beans until it becomes mush.
+Well, this soft corn is cooked white corn mixed with coconut milk and red beans until it becomes porridge.

 Bose corn is usually served with side dishes such as bamboo tofu, lu'at chili sauce to smoked pork.